Skip to main content

 When should you seek care for dry eyes?

-If you’re having blurry vision or other symptoms of dry eye, you should see an eye doctor.
+You should see an eye doctor if you’re having blurry vision or other symptoms of dry eye.

 It’s important to make sure your blurry vision really is from dry eyes and not another eye condition that also causes blurry vision like:

-If you have an autoimmune condition that affects your vision, like rheumatoid arthritis or Sjogren’s syndrome, don’t wait to see an eye doctor.
+And don’t wait to see an eye doctor if you have an autoimmune condition that affects your vision, like rheumatoid arthritis or Sjögren’s syndrome.
 You may be at risk for more severe dry eye symptoms that can interfere with your day-to-day activities.

 The bottom line

-Dry eye syndrome is a common condition that affects almost 16 million people in the United States.
-Dry eyes can lead to blurry vision and other eye symptoms like redness, irritation, and excessive tearing.
+Dry eye syndrome is a common condition that can lead to blurry vision and other eye symptoms like redness, irritation, and excessive tearing.
 Artificial tears and prescription medications can relieve dry eye symptoms by strengthening the natural tear barrier.

 why trust our exports reliability shield